Page updated Aug. 22, 2025

 On May 2, the National Science Foundation announced it is implementing a 15% cap on indirect cost reimbursements for new awards, a policy which is the subject of a lawsuit filed May 5.
 The government subsequently agreed to stay implementation of that 15% cap until a June 13 hearing, and on June 20 a federal judge ruled the policy was “arbitrary and capricious” and struck it down.
 The UW paused processing of NSF awards issued on or after May 5 to evaluate the situation but as of May 19 has resumed processing and award submissions using the negotiated indirect cost rates, though the situation remains dynamic.

 Finally, the Department of Defense on June 12 released details of its plan to implement a 15% cap.
-This action is being challenged in court by a group of associations and universities, including the UW, and has been temporarily blocked by a federal judge.
+This action is being challenged in court by a group of associations and universities, including the UW.
+It was temporarily blocked by a federal judge with that being extended into a preliminary injunction on July 18, which only applies to parties to the lawsuit.

 We are working closely with our state and federal partners on the broader impacts of this type of change in federal policy, as well as to propose a simpler format for reimbursement of indirect costs of research.
 We will continue to provides updates as they are available.